The SDK is supported on iOS 8.0 and above.

 Follow the steps in License Application to apply for a license, and copy the key and license URL in the console.

-Before using UGSV features in your app, we recommend that you add the following code to - [AppDelegate application:didFinishLaunchingWithOptions:]
+2. Before you integrate UGSV features into your application, we recommend you set - [AppDelegate application:didFinishLaunchingWithOptions:] as follows:

 @import TXLiteAVSDK_UGC;